m4k3r-org/wp-cluster/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Added Metaboxes, Screen Options and Screen Help.
+(WIP)
+* Added support for dependency-dependencies.
+* Fixed bug with Style and Script post types not properly registering their titles.
+* Forces third-party JavaScript libraries to be loaded in footer by default.
+* Added Knockout.js and UDX Requires
+* Several minor documentation fixes.

 = 1.0.4 =
 * Fixed Custom Styles Editor resizable issue on Customize page.
 * Fixed plugin's styles/scripts order loading on front end.